 Eligibility Requirements:

-- Student is on track to graduate with their class (not behind in credits and/ or other graduation requirements). - Student has passed both sections (Math and English) of the California High School Exit Exam (CAHSEE). - 3.
-Parent and student have both signed and submitted the unscheduled period application. - 4.
-Administrator has approved unscheduled period application.
+- Student is on track to graduate with their class (not behind in credits and/ or other graduation requirements). - Parent and student have both signed and submitted the unscheduled period application. - Administrator has approved unscheduled period application.

 Additional Details: